On the distribution of equivalence classes of random symmetric p-adic matrices: Applications

-There are several ways to define rank mod $p^k$ since $\ZZ/p^k\ZZ$ has zero divisors.
-The standard definition implies that for $Q \in \M_n(\ZZ/p^k\ZZ)$ its rank is equal to rank of its reduction mod $p$, distribution of which is given above.
-One can also consider determinantial rank
+There are several definitions of rank of a matrix over a ring with zero divisors, here $R_m = \ZZ/p^m\ZZ$ when $m >1$.
+The standard rank of $Q$ over $R_m$ equals rank of its reduction $\overline{Q}$ mod $p$.
+The distribution of rank in this case is given by